emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Default*: `${EMQX_ETC_DIR}/certs/cert.pem`

-  PEM format certificates chain file.<br/>
+  PEM format certificates chain file.<br />
 The certificates in this file should be in reversed order of the certificate issue chain.
 That is, the host's certificate should be placed in the beginning of the file, followed by the immediate issuer certificate and so on.